w3c/trace-context/spec/60-trace-id-format.md

 If such a system is capable of propagating an entire `trace-id`, even while operating internally on shorter identifier, system is encouraged to utilize the `tracestate` header to propagate shorter identifier.
-However, if system wants to use a subset of trace-id bytes as an identifier - rightmost part of a `trace-id` SHOULD be used.
+However, if system wants to use a subset of trace-id bytes as an identifier - the rightmost part of a `trace-id` SHOULD be used.

 There are tracing systems that are not capable to propagate the entire 16 bytes